gabesargeant/blog/gabrielsargeant/content/posts/this_site/site2.md

 Things didn't get better at this point.
 Reading yet more documentation on AWS, I found [Environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) Theres no mention of **AWS_SDK_LOAD_CONFIG** so that must be a golang specific setting.
+I couldn't find doco that elaborated on it more than what was in the AWS golang SDK doco.

 After all of this.
 I eventually caved and just set my AWS account key and secret using **export** in my .bashrc file.
-And that worked.
+And that worked easily.

-So the lesson here was, nothing is simple and my persistence only wasted time.
+So the lesson here was, nothing is simple and my persistence to avoid using exported environment variables only wasted time.

 **Lastly.**